silverbulletmd/silverbullet/Library/Std/Slash Templates.md

 Optional keys:

 * `description`: The description of the slash command
-* `boost`: To prioritize the slash command higher in the list
+* `priority`: To prioritize the slash command higher in the list
 * `onlyContexts` (advanced): To only make the slash command appear in certain (AST node based) contexts
 * `exceptContexts` (advanced): To make the slash command appear everywhere _except_ in these (AST node) contexts

 # Currently active slash templates

 ${template.each(query[[
   from index.tag "meta/template/slash"
   where _.tag == "page"
 ]], templates.fullPageItem)}

 # Implementation